 When you enter contests of skill, like photo, recipe, or writing contests, you might think that once you create an outstanding entry, your work is done and you can simply sit back and find out if you've been chosen as a winner.

 Many creative contests use voting to help determine their winners.
 Some use a voting system to narrow down the pack and pick finalists to be judged.
 Others go the opposite way, with judges picking finalists and a vote determining the winner.
 And of course, some contests do away with judges altogether, and simply let voters pick the winners outright.

 That means that if you want to win creative contests, you need to have a strategy to gather votes.
-Simply asking your friends to vote for your entry usually isn't enough.
+Simply asking your friends to vote for your entry isn't enough.

-The reason?
-One of the entrant's husband was a PGA executive.
+But it wasn't cheating.
+The reason for the big jump?
+That entrant's husband was a PGA executive.
 He sent an email blast about the contest to thousands of people on the PGA mailing list, many of whom voted for his wife.
 She received a huge number of votes in a short period of time, but they were legitimate.

-You might not be lucky enough to have access to a massive mailing list of people you can call on to vote for you, but with some creativity, you can still get a significant number of votes for your contest entries.
+You might not be lucky enough to have access to a massive mailing list of people you can call on to vote for you, but with some creativity, you can still get lots of votes for your contest entries.
 If you'd like some creative ways to generate votes for your contest, read on.

 Before you use these suggestions, make sure you read the contest's rules.
 Some contests let you use any available method to get votes.
 Others specify that you can only ask friends and family members.
 Some say that you can invite people to vote in the contest in general, but not ask for votes for any specific entry.

 1. Ask Your Friends and Family Members to Be Your Ambassadors